VyZX: Formal Verification of a Graphical Quantum Language: Related work

-\paragraph{\zxcalc tools} \emph{Quantomatic}~\cite{kissinger2015quantomatic} is a diagrammatic proof assistant specific to the \zxcalc which allows for assisted \zxcalc rewrites.
+\emph{Quantomatic}~\cite{kissinger2015quantomatic} is a diagrammatic proof assistant specific to the \zxcalc which allows for assisted \zxcalc rewrites.
 Quantomatic uses a visual interface and allows finite diagrammatic rewrites to be performed using its UI.
 Quantomatic isn't verified with respect to underlying linear algebraic semantics, meaning it would have difficulty interfacing with a broader verified library.
-It is a useful interactive theorem prover for reasoning about \zxdiags, but it is unable to verify programs which operate on \zxdiags.
+It is a useful interactive theorem prover for reasoning about \zxdiags, but it cannot verify programs that operate on \zxdiags.
 This is a gap that \vyzx aims to fill.
-The \zxcalc has been shown to be useful for building quantum computing tools.
-Given the complex nature of quantum computing and the narrow range of tools required, this we believe this to be a prime opportunity for building verified software and try to fill the gap for \zxcalc with \vyzx.
-Quantomatic, however, allows for reasoning through adjacency and hence avoid the structural overhead introduced by \vyzx, leaving it a useful tool for research on theoretical \zxcalc results.
+Quantomatic, however, allows for reasoning through adjacency and hence avoids the structural overhead introduced by \vyzx, leaving it a useful tool for research on theoretical \zxcalc results.

-Similarly, \citet{chyp} recently released \chyp, an interactive theorem prover for symmetric monoidal categories.
-It manages a textual and visual representation to assist in proof over these categories. \chyp allows the user to define axioms and generators for any symmetric monoidal category to use in proof.
-This means it is not restricted to the ZX calculus but depends on the user's defined axioms and generators. \chyp does not support parametric generators, so every generator must have a fixed finite dimension for its inputs and outputs.
-Fixed and finite dimensions are often times very limiting, especially when needing to discuss families of diagrams, such as in the domains of circuit optimization and error correction.
-It an important design consideration in \vyzx to allow such reasoning allow general software to be able to abstractly reason about these domains so that verified software packages can be built. \chyp is also limited to reasoning about string diagrams and does not allow for extracting programs, which is a core part of \vyzx.
+Similarly, Kissinger recently created \chyp~\cite{chyp}, an interactive textual and visual theorem prover for symmetric monoidal categories. \chyp allows the user to define axioms and generators for any symmetric monoidal category, not just the \zxcalc, to use in proof. \chyp does not support parametric generators, so every generator must have a fixed finite dimension for its inputs and outputs.
+Fixed and finite dimensions are very limiting, in practical use cases, such as in the domains of circuit optimization and error correction where one reasons over diagram families. \chyp, like Quantomatic is axiomatic and does not allow for extraction.

-\paragraph{Proof visualization}
+\subsubsection{Proof visualization}